microsoft/ivy/commands.md

 graphical counterexample viewer is launched to display the counterexample.
 The default value is false.

+`trace=boolean`

+If true, this options causes the check to stop at the first guarantee that fails.
+A counterexample for this guarantee is constructed and a corresponding execution trace is printed on standard out.
+The trace is formatted so that in an emacs compilation buffer, references to source lines are active links.
+The printed trace can be more convenient than the graphical counterexample viewer, especially if the state contains functions or relations of arity greater than two.
+The default value is false.

 `summary=boolean`

 If true, this causes the summary to be printed, but no actual checking